 - One of the team leaders from every team has to take part in work of jury of theoretical round.
 Only one: neither more jury members nor none of them are possible.
-Jury member from the team should be the same for all periods of work of jury (maybe a few days, as usual it is the second part of the Day of Theoretical round, full next two days and final jury meeting in the late evening before the Day of Closing - It is necessary to inform organizers in advance who will be a jury member. - Observers from non-participating states (not more than 1 observer from a country) may be included into jury for theoretical round.
+Jury member from the team should be the same for all periods of work of Jury.
+This work can last a few days, as usual it is the second part of the Day of Theoretical round, the full next two days, part of the day before moderation, and final jury meeting in the late evening before the Day of Closing ceremony.

+- It is necessary to inform organizers in advance who will be a jury member.

+- Observers from non-participating states (not more than 1 observer from a country) may be included into jury for theoretical round.